tim42/reflective/README.md

 ### future / TODO

-- create more tools to read and output data/information from reflective save file
+- create "partitions" in the reflective file, for keeping information about older version (or non-compatible builds) of the monitored program.
 - add warning and info level reports (like there is "fail" level reports)
-- add introspection abilities for monitoring regression on duration times
 - add conditional execution based on the average duration time.
 - benchmark the impact on the worst case of reflective (calling repetitively one empty function and calling a lot of different empty functions)